ErikDono/CalenderApp/README.md

 The first thing i did was copy the js from moment-js and createa  js file, so that my webpage could use the API's info.

+I've made it so that you can see what day and time it is.